 What is a chord progression?

-Every key has seven chords and you can number them from 1 to 7 using roman numerals.
+All songs have a key centre, this means that a song is ’in the key of’.
+Every key has seven chords and you can number them from one to seven using roman numerals.

 C (I) – Dm (II) – Em (III) – F (IV) – G (V) – Am (VI) – Bdim (VII)

 Let’s take the song ‘The Drugs Don’t Work’ as an example.

 The verse chord progression is C – Am – Em, followed by F – G – C